SQL Scenario Based Interview Questions and Answers

 Interview Question Date: July 2021

-Calculate each user's average session time.
-A session is defined as the time difference between a page_load and page_exit.
-For simplicity, assume a user has only 1 session per day and if there are multiple of the same events on that day, consider only the latest page_load and earliest page_exit, with an obvious restriction that load time event should happen before exit time event .
+Calculate each user's average session time, where a session is defined as the time difference between a page_load and a page_exit.
+Assume each user has only one session per day.
+If there are multiple page_load or page_exit events on the same day, use only the latest page_load and the earliest page_exit, ensuring the page_load occurs before the page_exit.
 Output the user_id and their average session time.

 Link to the question: https://platform.stratascratch.com/coding/10352-users-by-avg-session-time